coms-w3132/final-project-fbk2111/README.md

   Pandas: Pandas is chosen for its versatility and efficiency in handling structured data, essential for processing market data and trade history in real-time.
 Its rich set of functions and operations enable us to perform complex data transformations and analysis, supporting the development of advanced trading strategies and risk management techniques.
   Asyncio (async/await): Asyncio is selected to enable asynchronous programming in our trading algorithm, enhancing performance and responsiveness by allowing concurrent execution of tasks.
 This technology choice aligns with our project goal of developing a high-performance trading bot capable of processing real-time market data and executing trades promptly, thereby maximizing trading opportunities and minimizing latency.
   Time Library: The time library provides essential functionalities for time management and scheduling in our trading algorithm.
 By accurately measuring time intervals, scheduling trading actions,       and implementing timeout mechanisms, we ensure timely execution of trading strategies and efficient utilization of market opportunities, supporting our project goal of optimizing profitability      and  minimizing risks.
-  API Management Library (e.g., requests): An API management library like requests is indispensable for interacting with Kraken's API and accessing cryptocurrency market data.
+  API Management Library (e.g., requests): An API management library like requests is indispensable for interacting with Alpaca's API and accessing cryptocurrency market data.
 Its simplicity and       robustness make it an ideal choice for handling HTTP requests, managing authentication, and processing API responses efficiently.
-By leveraging this technology, we ensure seamless integration       with   Kraken's platform, enabling reliable execution of trading actions and accurate analysis of market dynamics.
+By leveraging this technology, we ensure seamless integration       with   Alpaca's platform, enabling reliable execution of trading actions and accurate analysis of market dynamics.
   TA-Lib: A library for technical analysis, providing functions for calculating various technical indicators commonly used in trading strategies.
   NumPy: A fundamental package for scientific computing with Python, useful for numerical operations and array manipulation required for algorithmic trading.
   Backtrader: A popular Python library for backtesting trading strategies, allowing you to simulate trades using historical data, evaluate performance metrics, and optimize strategies.